 Read on to understand what is a cosine and to find the cosine definition, as well as a neat table with cosine values for basic angles, such as cos 0°, cos 30°, or cos 45°.

 What is cosine?
 Cosine definition

 Cosine is one of the most basic trigonometric functions.
-It may be defined on the basis of right triangle or , in analogical way as the sine is defined:
+It may be defined based on a right triangle or, in an analogical way as the sine is defined:

 The cosine of an angle is the length of the adjacent side divided by the length of the hypotenuse.

 cos(α) = adjacent / hypotenuse = b / c

 If you're not sure what the adjacent and hypotenuse is (and opposite, as well), check out the explanation in the.

 The name cosine comes from the Latin prefix co- and sine function – so it literally means sine complement.
 And, indeed, the cosine function may be defined that way: as the sine of the complementary angle – the other non-right angle.
 The abbreviation of cosine is cos, e.g., cos(30°).

 - Range (codomain) of a cosine is -1 ≤ cos(α) ≤ 1;

 - Cosine period is equal to 2π;